This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-Sopa de Camarones is a Mexican shrimp soup that is light, but full of earthy flavor.
+Sopa de Camarones is a Mexican shrimp soup recipe that is light, but full of earthy flavor.
 Dried chiles give the broth its rich red color and distinctive flavor.

 If you love Mexican flavors, but are looking for something lighter than tacos or enchiladas, this Sopa de Camaron or Caldo de Camaron is for you.
 It’s a light, broth-based soup, but it delivers the intense flavors of dried chiles and other Mexican seasonings.